ibm-cloud-docs/cloud-shell/shell-ui.md

 ## Tracking your usage
 {: #usage-limit}

 You can use {{site.data.keyword.cloud-shell_short}} for up to 50 hours within a week per region.
-Any time that you have at least one open session counts toward this usage quota, even if you aren't actively running commands.
+Anytime that you have at least one open session counts toward this usage quota, even if you aren't actively running commands.
 For example, if you're working in {{site.data.keyword.cloud-shell_short}} for 15 minutes and then leave your session open for a 30-minute lunch break, those 45 minutes are counted as usage.
 If you have three sessions open at the same time over an hour period, your usage is one hour because concurrent sessions don't count as additional usage.
 To minimize your usage, be sure to close sessions after you're done using them.

 If you use all of your quota, your {{site.data.keyword.cloud-shell_short}} sessions are closed.
 Closing {{site.data.keyword.cloud-shell_short}} removes any data in your workspace, including your files and command history.